 I found this on Pinterest.

 So, why do I teach?
 Many days I question myself.
 Then yesterday a kid asked me if I remember her cousin (a student I had several years ago).
 The girl said, “She loved your class.
 You’re the teacher that did the cooking in class.”
 Hmm.
-I used to do a lot of cooking and then one of those excuses above stopped me.
+I used to do a lot of cooking and until, one of those excuses above stopped me.
 A student from last year hugged me today and looked at me with those eyes of appreciation.
 Did I mention I got a lot of hugs today from former students and parents.
 It’s like they knew I needed them.
 Then a former (challenging) student that has struggled his whole life with a disability did an amazing feat today.
 As he achieved it, I begin to tear up.
 I couldn’t stop cheering for him.
 The whole school was clapping for him.
 What an awesome moment for him.
 He even gave me a hug! (by the way he hated me when I had him)